sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_posture_zone.md

   - `=`, `!=`
   - `>`, `>=`, `<`, `<=`
   - `in`
-  - `contains` and `startsWith` to check partial values of attributes
+  - `contains` to check partial values of attributes

   List of supported fields by target type:
   - `aws`: